Charles Hedley: Further travel and Australian Museum

 Hedley was a keen explorer and visited most of the coast of eastern Australia, and the Gulf of Carpentaria, New Guinea, New Caledonia, and the Ellice Group.
 In later life he visited Canada and Alaska (1922), and Africa (1925).
 His chief interest was in the study of the Great Barrier Reef.
 He had become assistant curator of the Australian museum in 1908 and in 1920 he succeeded Robert Etheridge, Junior as principal keeper of collections.
 During this time he worked with Joyce Allan, from whom he obtained illustrations for his scientific papers.
 He resigned in 1925 to become scientific director of the Great Barrier Reef Investigation Committee.
-Between April and August 1926 he was supervising the sinking of a bore on Michaelmas Reef near Cairns, and he returned to Sydney in August intending to visit Japan in connexion with the third Pan-Pacific Science Congress.
+Between April and August 1926 he was supervising the sinking of a bore on Michaelmas Reef near Cairns, and he returned to Sydney in August intending to visit Japan in connection with the third Pan-Pacific Science Congress.
 Not being well he decided to abandon the journey, and though it was hoped that a rest would restore his health, he died suddenly on 14 September 1926.
 He married and left a widow and an adopted daughter.